cedalo/streamsheets-documentation/source/functions/drawing/drawchartstate.rst

    * - Max
      - Optional.
 Maximum value for the horizontal axis.
 Default is now.
    * - StepType
      - Optional.
-Time Step type for the horizontal axis.
-Allowed values are 'second', 'minute' and 'hour'.
+Time Step type for the horizontal axis labels.
+Allowed values are 'second', 'minute', 'hour' and 'none.
 Default is 'minute'.
+       'none' will not display any axis label.
    * - Step
      - Optional.
 Time Step for the horizontal axis.
 Default is 1.